weaveworks/policy-agent/README.md

 ## Features

 #### Prevent violating K8s resources via admission controller
-Weave Policy Agent uses kubernetes admission controller to monitor any Kubernetes Resource changes and prevent the ones violating the policies from getting deployed.
+Weave Policy Agent uses the Kubernetes admission controller to monitor any Kubernetes Resource changes and prevent the ones violating the policies from getting deployed.

 #### Prevent violating terraform plans via `tf-controller`
 If you are using flux's terraform controller ([tf-controller](https://github.com/weaveworks/tf-controller)) to apply and sync your terraform plans, you can use Weave Policy Agent to prevent violating plans from being applied to your cluster.

 #### Audit runtime compliance
-The agent scans Kubernetes resources on the cluster and report runtime violations at a configurable frequency.
+The agent scans Kubernetes resources on the cluster and reports runtime violations at a configurable frequency.

 #### Advanced features for flux
 While the agent works natively with Kubernetes resources, Weave Policy Agent has specific features allowing fine-grained policy configurations to flux applications and tenants, as well as alerting integration with flux's `notification-controller`

 #### Observability via WeaveGitOps UI
-Policies and violations can be displayed on WeaveGitOps Dashboards allowing better observability over cluster's compliance.
+Policies and violations can be displayed on WeaveGitOps Dashboards allowing better observability of the cluster's compliance.

 #### Example Policies
 Example policies that target K8s and Flux best practices are available [here](policies).
 Users can as well write their policies in Rego using the agent policy CRD.

 ## Getting started

-To get started, check out this [guide](docs/getting-started.md) on how to install the policy agent to your kubernetes cluster and explore violations.
+To get started, check out this [guide](docs/getting-started.md) on how to install the policy agent to your Kubernetes cluster and explore violations.

 ## Documentation

-Policy agent guides for runnning the agent in Weave GitOps Enterprise, and leverging all its capabilities, is available at [docs.gitops.weave.works](https://docs.gitops.weave.works/docs/policy/intro/).
+Policy agent guides for running the agent in Weave GitOps Enterprise, and leveraging all its capabilities, are available at [docs.gitops.weave.works](https://docs.gitops.weave.works/docs/policy/intro/).

-Refer to this [doc](docs/README.md) for documentation on the high-level architecture and the different components that make-up the agent.
+Refer to this [doc](docs/README.md) for documentation on the high-level architecture and the different components that make up the agent.

 ## Contribution